-For those who are wondering how we got started in this unique business, it was a love for the taste of the Buffalo Meat.
+For those who are wondering how we got started in this unique business: It was the amazing taste and versatility of Bison Meat.

-As we look back over the past 20 years, our Buffalo “hobby” has transformed our lives.
-What began as a small operation for our own personal use has turned into a thriving business.
-We have supplied our customers with over 6 tons of Bison Meat between the retail store, ”Bison Wagon” concession trailer, Restaurant, and small wholesale business.
-Trends of healthier eating by many people have created quite a demand for our grass-fed Bison Meat.
+As we look back over the past 30 years, our Buffalo “hobby” has transformed our lives.
+What began as a small operation for our own personal use has turned into a business.
+It is a labor of love.
+We truly enjoy supplying locally raised grass-fed Bison Meat through the retail store and “Bison Wagon” concession trailer at the Waterford and Albion Fairs.
+Trends of healthier eating have created quite a demand for our grass-fed Bison Meat.

 We began raising Bison to improve our family’s health.
-Dan, who was diagnosed at 29 with high blood pressure and put on medication that the doctor said would be required for the rest of his life, has not taken medication for HBP in 28 years.
-His blood pressure is now within normal readings, despite the doctor’s prediction.
-Mickey has struggled with high cholesterol but eating a diet replacing beef with Bison meat has drastically reduced her triglycerides and raised the ratio of “good cholesterol” to “bad cholesterol”.
+Dan, who was diagnosed 30 years ago (at only 29) with high blood pressure and put on medication that the doctor said would be required for the rest of his life, has not taken medication for HBP in 28 years.
+His blood pressure has been within normal readings, despite the doctor’s prediction.
+Mickey had struggled with high cholesterol but eating a diet replacing beef with Bison Meat has drastically reduced her triglycerides and raised the ratio of “good” to “bad” cholesterol.
 Our mission to improve our family’s health has turned us into Buffalo believers-preaching Bison’s benefits to anyone who will listen.

 Eating a healthy diet including Bison meat has enhanced our lives.
-We are certainly healthier than we were 20 years ago.
-Plus, despite all of the work that goes along with the farm, store, and restaurant, we are also happier than we were 20 years ago.
+We are certainly eating healthier than we were 30 years ago.
+Plus, despite all of the work that goes along with the farm, store, and corn maze, we are happier than we were 30 years ago.
 We have had the pleasure to meet some wonderful people and make new friends over the years.
 These include other Bison farmers, regular customers, and people who are just passing through.
 It has been a fantastic journey we hope will not come to an end anytime soon.

-We hope to have over 80 head of Bison by the end of summer with new calves expected to be born spring and early summer.
-Small farms like ours are springing up across America, preserving and ensuring the Buffalo’s future and providing you, the American public, with a healthy choice…for an all-natural hormone and antibiotic-free red meat alternative.
-I don’t know about you, but the industrial farms, pink-slime, irradiated meat, etc. makes me cringe.
+Small Buffalo farms like ours are preserving and ensuring the Buffalo’s future and providing you, the American public, with a healthy choice…for an all-natural, grass-fed, hormone and antibiotic-free, red meat alternative.
+The industrial farms, grain-fed feed lots, pink-slime, irradiated meat, etc. make us cringe.
 Our animals are fed no animal by-products, eat a diet of hay, grass, and whatever they can forage, and are left to grow naturally.

 We hope this information has piqued your interest enough to come out with your family and visit our family farm operation.
-There is no fee or admission charge to drive down the road to view the animals, except for our special events.
-They roam freely over 100-acres of pasture year-round.
+There is no fee or admission charge to drive down the road to view the animals.
+They roam freely on 100-acres of pasture year-round.
 You may be lucky enough to see them up close to the fence.
-You can view them in their natural state…grazing, eating hay, bulls challenging each other and butting heads, cow feeding their calves, all of the things that were almost lost forever with the white man hunted them down in the late 1800’s.
+You can view them in their natural state…grazing, eating hay, bulls challenging each other and butting heads, and cows feeding their calves.
+These things that were almost lost forever when the white man hunted them down to near extinction in the late 1800’s.
 We hope you come into the gift shop while you’re here to browse our shop and ask a few questions.
 We are always happy to talk American Bison!

 The Buffalo are no longer in danger of extinction.
-And, as long there is a demand for this great-tasting and healthy meat, they will not be endangered again.
+As long there is a demand for this great-tasting and healthy meat, they will not be endangered again.

-On behalf of the Wooden Nickel Buffalo Farm, Gift Shop and Restaurant, thank you.
+On behalf of the Wooden Nickel Buffalo Farm, Gift Shop and Corn Maze, thank you.
 We look forward to seeing you during the 2023 Season.